Rhodes, New South Wales: Parramatta River at Rhodes

 The river is generally regarded as safe for secondary contact such as sailing.
 The river around Rhodes is used by rowing crews for training, predominantly in early mornings, late afternoons and on weekends.
 Sailing from Concord and Ryde Sailing Club can be seen in the distance from McIlwaine and Brays Bay Parks at Rhodes on Saturdays from 1 September to 30 April.
 Dragon boating is available from near Yaralla Sea Scouts near Ryde Bridge.
 There is a boat ramp at the northern end of Blaxland Road.
 There are other ramps at Wharf Road, West Meadowbank and on the eastern side of Silverwater Bridge on the southern side of the river.

 Fishing is banned in all of Homebush Bay (including from Rhodes and Wentworth Point).

 Proposed Wentworth Point marina

-Maritime, a NSW Government instrumentality, owns most of the land on Wentworth Point north of Burroway Road on both sides of Hill Road.
-Maritime has announced plans for a major boat storage facility with complementary maritime facilities.
-These are in the planning stage.
+Transport for NSW, a New South Wales Government agency, owns most of the land on Wentworth Point north of Burroway Road on both sides of Hill Road.
+Transport for NSW has announced plans for a major boat storage facility with complementary maritime facilities.